-Details of the organisation's grievance and disciplinary policies and procedures can be found in your handbook.
-This includes with whom an employee/volunteer should raise a grievance.
+Details of the organisation's grievance and disciplinary policies and procedures can be found in the charity OneDrive and on our website.
+In addition and a copy can be emailed to employees on request.
+This includes with whom an employee should raise a grievance - usually their line manager.